haidarptrw/karbeat/README.md

 # Karbeat

-A simple Digital Audio Workstation that will be cross-platform. we prioritize our application to work effectively on Windows and Android.
+A simple cross-platform Digital Audio Workstation (DAW). we prioritize our application to work effectively on Windows and Android.

 ## Words